 \subsubsection{Cross-domain RS image semantic segmentation on LoveDA}

-Besides cross-domain adaptation between Potsdam and Vaihingen dataset, we further conduct comparison experiments on LoveDA dataset.
-Tab.\ref{Tab5} and Tab.\ref{Tab6} shows the rural-to-urban and urban-to-rural results, respectively.
-From the results, we analyze in the following aspects.
-(1) Compared to previous methods, our method provides an insight on integrating self-training and adversarial training to tackle cross-domain remote sensing image semantic segmentation task.
+Besides cross-domain adaptation between Potsdam and Vaihingen datasets, we further conduct comparison experiments on LoveDA dataset.
+Tab.\ref{Tab5} and Tab.\ref{Tab6} show the rural-to-urban and urban-to-rural results, respectively.
+From the results, we analyze the following aspects.
+(1) Compared to previous methods, our method provides insight into integrating self-training and adversarial training to tackle cross-domain remote sensing image semantic segmentation tasks.
 (2) Compared to baseline models, ST-DASegNet makes huge progress.
 On rural-to-urban adaptation task, ST-DASegNet (DeepLabV3) and ST-DASegNet (SegFormer) respectively surpass the baseline models by 8.94\% and 9.43\% on $mIoU$ value.
 On urban-to-rural adaptation task, ST-DASegNet (DeepLabV3) and ST-DASegNet (SegFormer) respectively surpass the baseline models by 11.90\% and 10.03\% on $mIoU$ value.
 (3) Compared to previous published SOTA methods, DCA~\cite{DA-DeepCA}, our proposed DeepLabV3 based ST-DASegNet achieves comparable results.
 It has 1.98\% inferiority on rural-to-urban adaptation task and 0.52\% superiority on urban-to-rural adaptation task.
-Our proposed SegFormer based ST-DASegNet outperforms DCA by large margin on both these two tasks.
-(4) For fair comparison with ST-DASegNet (SegFormer), we reimplement DAFormer.
+Our proposed SegFormer based ST-DASegNet outperforms DCA by a large margin on both these two tasks.
+(4) For a fair comparison with ST-DASegNet (SegFormer), we reimplement DAFormer.
 It is clear that ST-DASegNet (SegFormer) achieves better results.
 (5) These two tasks are online competitions.
 The track is ``LoveDA Unsupervised Domain Adaptation Challenge''.
-Among all the submitted results on rural-to-urban and urban-to-rural adaptation tasks, our method respectively rank 4$^{th}$ and 2$^{nd}$ place.
-Among published methods, our method achieves new SOTA results, which is encouraging and persuasive.
+Among all the submitted results on rural-to-urban and urban-to-rural adaptation tasks, our method respectively ranks 4$^{th}$ and 2$^{nd}$ place.
+Among published methods, our method encouragingly achieves new SOTA results.